 My pick: The Medela Breastfeeding Gift Set (non-BPA; comes with bottles, nipples, travel caps, breastmilk storage bags and more)

-If you’re breast feeding, you may not need to bring a pump since you’ll be with your baby while traveling.
-However, it might be nice to still have a break every once and awhile (or you may be an exclusive pumper).
-Bring a portable breast pump, or, better yet, a hands free one!
+If you’re breastfeeding, you may not need to bring a pump since you’ll be with your baby while traveling.
+However, it might be nice to still have a break every once in a while (or you may be an exclusive pumper).
+Bring a portable breast pump, or, better yet, a hands-free breast pump!

 You can always just use a bowl and warm water if you need to save space, but if you want to bring a bottle warmer, there are loads of travel-friendly options worth adding to our baby travel checklist.

 My pick: Chicco Digital Bottle Warmer

 If you’re like me, you’re paranoid and sanitize your baby bottles daily.
 Luckily, there are portable bottle sanitizers out there that clean quickly and are effective against 99.9 percent of germs.

 When making your baby packing list for vacation, set aside the amount of formula you’re going to need for the trip (plus a little extra), then measure it out and put it in a Ziplock bag so you aren’t carting around a giant container of formula.
 (Or, have it shipped to your hotel ahead of time, along with your other must-have items for traveling with a baby.)

 Depending on how old your baby is, packing baby food for vacation may or may not be a concern.
 However, if he/she is eating solids, you can’t forget to pack the food!
 Pouches are easiest because you can throw them in a bag and they don’t take up too much space.
 A bag of baby oatmeal won’t take up too much room, for example, and all you need is water to mix it up.
 Make sure to have plenty of snacks on hand, too.
 Cheerios and teething cookies are good, easy-to-pack options.